Irish landmarks commemorate the history of Irish immigrants in places you might not expect throughout New England.

 Many Irish came to the United States via Canada.
-They’re called two boaters, and the inspired the first presidential birther controversy.
+They’re called two boaters, and they inspired the first presidential birther controversy.

-Britain had imposed tariffs to the United States, not to Canada, to encourage immigrants to populate the commonwealth.
-Empty boats that brought lumber to Britain from Canada offered cheap fares on the return trip.
+Britain had imposed tariffs to the United States, but not to Canada, to encourage immigrants to populate the commonwealth.
+So empty boats that brought lumber to Britain from Canada offered cheap fares on the return trip.
 But there weren’t many jobs in Canada and business was booming in America.

-The Irish came from St. Jeans by steamboat to Burlington, Plattsburg and Whitehall.
-Some moved on to Fairfield, Underhill, Moretown, Middlebury and Castleton.
+The Irish came from St. Jeans by steamboat to the Vermont communities of Burlington, Plattsburg and Whitehall.
+Some then moved on to Fairfield, Underhill, Moretown, Middlebury and Castleton.

-After the War of 1812, Fairfield lost its people to Genesee or Ohio 'fever.’
-Yankees gave up their rocky, hilly farms for the flat, rich land of western New York and the upper Midwest.
+After the War of 1812, Fairfield lost its Yankee farmers to Genesee or Ohio 'fever.’
+They gave up their rocky, hilly farms for the flat, rich land of western New York and the upper Midwest.
 They left behind cheap land, which the Irish had craved since the English had made it nearly impossible for Catholics to own land in Ireland.
 Fairfield was also near Catholic churches in southern Quebec, only two towns away.

 Click here for visiting hours to the Chester A. Arthur birthplace.